What is Northwestern Scholars?

 By definition, an author’s h-index is the largest number h such that h publications have at least h citations each.
 For example, if an author has six publications, with 9, 7, 6, 4, 2, and 1 citations, the author's h-index is 4, because the author has 4 publications with 4 or more citations.
 In addition to the h-index (all years), h10-index and h5-index, based on data from the last 10 and 5 years respectively, can be calculated as well.

 This metric is commonly used to measure the productivity and impact of researchers.
 Whether a specific researcher’s h-index is considered strong or not depends on their field of study and how long they have been active.
 Therefore, this metric should be looked at in the context of the h-indices of comparable researchers in the same field of study.

 Note the h-indices shown in an Expert’s profile page are calculated based on the number of publications included in Northwestern Scholars and the citations captured by Scopus.

 Who should I contact with questions, updates, or concerns?

-This banner links to a pre-populated search for several key terms related to COVID-19 (the full list of terms can be viewed in the search box on the top of the page).
+This banner links to a pre-populated search for several key terms related to the subject matter (the full list of terms can be viewed in the search box on the top of the page).

 - Faculty (called Experts in Scholars) or Departments (called Organizations in Scholars) appear if their profile or Pure Fingerprints contain one or more of the terms.